Questions to Ask a Web Designer When Getting a New Site

 Your website is the centerpiece of your online presence, if not your entire business.
 It’s where consumers go to learn about your products and services, make purchases, and get in touch with your staff.
 A great website can accelerate the sales cycle, while a bad website can stop it in its tracks.
 But what separates a great website from a bad one?

 There are many issues that can cause visitors to leave, but one of the biggest is design.
-Web designers can charge thousands of dollars per project because they have the talent and expertise to elevate your business’s success online.
+Web designers and developers can charge thousands of dollars per project because they have the talent and expertise to elevate your business’s success online.
 At least, that’s the conventional wisdom.

 Some designers can certainly do this, but just because someone claims to be an expert doesn’t mean they actually are.
 But unless you’re extremely familiar with web design, it can be hard to tell top talent apart from overpriced inexperience.